 Double Bounce Issue With Sequential Shifters

-David refers to taking the wheel apart and applying some glue/whatever to the encoder wheel so it stops slipping.
+David Tucker refers to taking the wheel apart and applying some adhesive to the encoder wheel so it stops slipping.

-The wheel can also be dragging against the optical sensor, or the optical sensor could be loose on the motor or have bits of dirt in the holes in the encoder wheel, all will give you similar results.
+The wheel can also get caught dragging against the optical sensor.
+This can be caused by a loose optical sensor on the wheel or some dirt in the sensor area in the encoder wheel, all will give you similar results.